 A bond is a debt instrument, a form of lending.
 The easiest way to think of a bond is to liken it to an interest-only loan.
 When you purchase a bond you are essentially loaning money to an entity, typically a corporation or government, to fund projects or activities.
 In exchange for your loan, the bond issuer will pay you regular interest until the end of the loan period, after which you will receive your initial loan back.

-Thinking about investing in shares?
+Thinking about investing in ETFs bonds or shares?
 The table below displays a snapshot of online share trading platforms on Canstar’s database for ‘casual investors’.
 Please note that these results are based on an average of two trades per month, are ordered by star rating and then by providers’ name alphabetically.

 Here are a couple of terms to get you started:

 Face value: This is the nominal value of the bond, typically $100.
 Face value is the term used to describe the principal amount lent to the bond issuer which they commit to repay to investors when the bond matures.
 You may also hear it referred to as the par value.

 Coupon rate: The annual interest paid to the investor and is calculated as a percentage of the face value.
 Coupon payments can be made quarterly, semi-annually or annually.